quilan1/ffxiv-crafting/README.md

 ### Frontend

 * [frontend](frontend): The frontend has been completely rewritten as a Next.JS React project.
-It's now hosted on port 3000.
+It's now hosted on port 3000, but routed through nginx to port 80.

 ### Backend